Jeffrey Epstein charged with sex trafficking, molesting underage girls

 "In so doing, Epstein maintained a steady supply of new victims to exploit," according to the indictment filed in U.S. District Court for the Southern District of New York, which added that unidentified "employees and associates" would communicate with victims to arrange the sexual encounters in Manhattan.
 He is accused of having a similar setup in Florida.

-Epstein, a multimillionaire hedge fund manager who has powerful political connections that include President Donald Trump and former President Bill Clinton, was arrested at an airport in Teterboro, New Jersey, on Saturday after flying from Paris.
+Epstein, a multimillionaire hedge fund manager who has powerful political connections that include President Donald Trump and former President Bill Clinton, was arrested without incident at an airport in Teterboro, New Jersey, on Saturday after flying in from Paris.
 He is being held in a New York jail.

 His arrest is part of a larger investigation by the Southern District of New York's Public Corruption Unit, multiple people briefed on the matter earlier told NBC News.

-The latest case against Epstein has also returned scrutiny to a previous arrest of him by Palm Beach police in 2005, when investigators sought to charge Epstein and two assistants with crimes tied to his sexual behavior with underage females at his home.
+The latest case against Epstein has also returned scrutiny to a previous arrest by Palm Beach police in 2005, when investigators sought to charge him and two assistants with crimes tied to his sexual behavior with underage females at his home.
 Palm Beach investigators interviewed five alleged victims and 17 witnesses, according to the police files.

 The investigative files alleged Epstein brought the girls to his house under the guise that they would give him massages, which police said would turn sexual.

-Epstein, however, was able to make a non-prosecution agreement with prosecutors that allowed him to dodge more serious charges by federal authorities and a potential life sentence in prison.
+Epstein, however, was able to make a non-prosecution agreement with prosecutors that allowed him to dodge more serious charges by federal authorities and a potential life sentence.

 Instead, Epstein pleaded guilty to state charges of procuring a person under 18 for prostitution and felony solicitation of prostitution, which required him to register as a sex offender and serve about a year in jail, most of it in work release.